Choose the Right Salesforce Security Settings

 Encrypt Your Data

-Platform Encryption, which is part of the Salesforce Shield add-on, gives your data a whole new layer of security while preserving critical platform functionality.
-The data you select is encrypted at rest using an advanced key derivation system.
+There are a variety of enhanced security features available in our add-on Salesforce Shield product.
+Platform Encryption, which is part of Shield, gives your data a whole new layer of security while preserving critical platform functionality.
 You can protect data at a more granular level than ever before, so your company can confidently comply with privacy policies, regulatory requirements, and contractual obligations for handling private data.

 Trigger Automatic Actions on Security Events